revk/ASCII/README.md

 ### Currency

 We cannot do proper currency, but do `£` and `$` why not.
-For decades the two were needed before unicode sorted it properly.
+For decades the two were needed before Unicode sorted it properly.

 ### Hash